Master’s Seminary Grad Takes Kanye’s Crowds to Church

 Tyson would agree.
 “I want to be faithful to a new brother in the faith, Kanye,” Tyson said.
 “I want to help him be connected to the Word of God.
 I told him, ‘As long as you’re exalting Christ, I’m 100% behind you.’”

 Sunday Service gatherings first grew from family fellowship to a wider audience when Kanye brought the event to the trendy Coachella Valley Music and Arts Festival last Easter.
 Since then, some gatherings have been open to the public, but most are invite-only.
-Led by choir director James White, the shows are often marked by swaying gospel singers circled around a piano.
+Led by choir director Jason White, the shows are often marked by swaying gospel singers circled around a piano.

 Kardashian said the Sunday Services grew out of Kanye’s dream to start a church, and even when the lineup was just music, there was a distinct Christian feel to the gatherings.